roleypoly/roleypoly/README.md

 - Setup `.env` using [`.env.example`][envexample] as a template and guide.
 - Run `yarn install`
-- Run both `wrangler dev -e dev` and `yarn ui`
+- Run both `wrangler dev -e dev` and `yarn start:web`
-  - This starts the UI and API servers in hot-reload dev mode.
+  - This starts the Web UI and API servers in hot-reload dev mode.
 All changes to TS/TSX files should be properly captured and reloaded for you!
 - Develop you a Roleypoly
   - And get a beer or heated plant because oh no.